UtrechtUniversity/workshop-computational-reproducibility/project.md

 - Create a folder structure like the one discussed before.
 Get consensus about the structure.

-## Automating the project structure
+## Setting up the project
 Before your project can be run on another system, many things will have to be set up.
 For example:

 - the folder structure on which your project relies;
-- packages and libraries that are used in your code;
+- packages and libraries that are used in your code (so-called 'dependencies');
-- dependencies for those packages;
 - external data that needs to be downloaded;
 - the documentation for your project that needs to be rendered into a human-readable format.